aras-p/aras-p.hugo/content/blog/2018/05-path-14-ios.md

 Here's what information is displayed by "Performance" section on my MBP (Intel Iris Pro): <br/>
 [{{<img src="/img/blog/2018/rt/ios-xcode-mac-1.png" width="600">}}](/img/blog/2018/rt/ios-xcode-mac-1.png)

 The "compute kernel" part has way fewer counters, and I don't quite believe that ALU active time was exactly zero.
-The

 "Pipeline Statistics" section on the other hand... it has no performance hints, but it does have *more* overview graphs!
 "Register pressure", "SIMD group occupancy" and "threadgroup memory" parts sound useful! <br/>